 Use Lean to build your culture

-Lean has become a very popular way to improve processes in the health care setting.
-Lean is successful because it involves everyone on the team and helps to change the relationship between team members and team leaders, which help build a stronger culture.
+Lean has become a popular way to improve processes in the health care setting.
+Lean is successful because it involves everyone on the team and helps to change the relationship between team members and team leaders, which helps build a stronger culture.
 When done well, Lean builds continuous learning, integrated teams, and collective intelligence.
-See the STEPS Forward™ module on starting Lean Health Care in your practice.
+See the AMA STEPS Forward™ toolkit on starting Lean Health Care in your practice.

 Sign in to take quiz and track your certificates

 AMA STEPS Forward® presents actionable, practical toolkits and customizable resources that you can use to successfully implement meaningful and transformative change in your practice or organization.
 See How it Works

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to:

 0.5 Medical Knowledge MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program;

 0.5 Self-Assessment points in the American Board of Otolaryngology – Head and Neck Surgery’s (ABOHNS) Continuing Certification program;